curtisstwos/markdown-portfolio/_includes/04-lists.md

 - *"Emotional Intelligence"* by Daniel Goleman
 - *"Mindset"* by Carol S. Dweck
 - *"Thinking Fast and Slow"* by Daniel Kahneman

+## Interests
+- Right now: binaries and false dichotomies.
+- Working on: Azure Fundamentals and CompTIA ITF+ certifications